nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-3/index.md

 ## Conclusion
 And that's it!

 Hopefully this post has given you a good overview of how to use Dataflow Gen2 to prepare data and create features for your machine learning model.
-It's low code approach makes it easy to create data pipelines quickly, and it contains a lot of powerful features that can be used to create complex transformations.
+Its low code approach makes it easy to create data pipelines quickly, and it contains a lot of powerful features that can be used to create complex transformations.
 It's a great first port of call for anyone who needs to transform data, but more importantly, has the benefit of not needing to write complex code that is prone to errors, is hard to test, and is difficult to maintain.

 At the time of writing Dataflows Gen2 are unsupported with the Git integration, and so is not possible to version control or share the dataflows.
 This feature is expected to be [released in Q4 2024](https://learn.microsoft.com/en-us/fabric/release-plan/data-factory#git-df).